ppgia-unifor/resilience-bench/README.md

 # ResilienceBench: A Resiliency Pattern Benchmark

 ResilienceBench is a language-agnostic benchmark environment to support the experimental evaluation of microservice resiliency patterns, such as [Retry](https://docs.microsoft.com/en-us/azure/architecture/patterns/retry) and [Circuit Breaker](https://docs.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker), implemented by popular open source resilience libraries, such as C\#'s [Polly](https://github.com/App-vNext/Polly) and Java's [Resiliency4](https://github.com/resilience4j/resilience4j).
-The project documentation is available in [/docs](/docs) folder.
+See the [/docs](/docs) folder for the project documentation.

 Jump to: